voicegain/platform/how-to/edge-on-hardware/Edge_Deploy.md

   - If you do not see a suitable configuration among the available choices please contact Voicegain support.
 - OPTIONAL: Enter Host Name for Web Edge Console access.
 This applies if your Edge system has a custom internal address or DNS name required to access it.
 - (Ignore the external Storage settings.
 This applies to custom large configurations only.)
-- Choose to Save to begin the deployment
+- Choose to (Re)Build cluster to begin the deployment

 ![Deploy1](./11-1-1.png)
 ![Deploy2](./11-1-2.png)